ZEISS-PiWeb/PiWeb-Import-Sdk/docs/advanced_topics/2_ui.md

 - anhand Beispiel-Plug-in das Vorgehen beschreiben
 --->

+# {{ page.title }}
 The Import SDK already provides a large number of configuration elements, but it can happen that these elements are not sufficient.
 The Import SDK therefore also supports the creation of your own elements.\
-For more information about native elements read chapter [User configuration & storage]({% link docs/plugin_fundamentals/6_configuration.md %}).
+For more information about native elements read [User configuration & storage]({% link docs/plugin_fundamentals/6_configuration.md %}).

 ## Example control element
-This chapter shows the steps required to create your own configuration element.
+This article shows the steps required to create your own configuration element.
 The example of a button is used for this:
 ![Control elements](../../assets/images/advanced_topics/2_custom_element.png "Control elements")

 ## Needed elements